 3 day Copenhagen itinerary map – Day 3

 Where to stay during your 3 days in Copenhagen

 If you are hoping to do Copenhagen in 3 days, then deciding on where to stay is pretty important.
 Before we get to that though, I should point out that accommodation in Copenhagen is not cheap and in order to get yourself the best deal make sure you book well in advance.
-Here is a bit of a run down of the top 3 neighbourhoods to stay in.
+Here is a detailed guide on where to stay in Copenhagen written by a local.
+And in the meantime here is a quick a run down of the top 3 neighbourhoods to stay in.

 Indre By translates to inner city, so it is safe to say that this neighbourhood is pretty central.
 It’s convenient if you want to be close to the main shopping streets, and bars and restaurants.
 Transport links are also pretty decent in the area.
 For the majority of our stay in Copenhagen we stayed in this area at the Hotel SP34 by Brochner Hotels.

 The area was close to public transport and within walking distance to restaurants and bars, in fact our hotel also had a restaurant and bar inside which was convenient.
 It’s a 4 star hotel with very modern and clean rooms, although they are slightly pricey.
 Our room was quite small (we had an attic room) it was fine for a short trip but you might struggle if you have larger suitcases.